ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/06-complexity.md

 and the size of the agenda is at most $E$.
 This gives a total time of $O(E\log(E))$ for these algorithms, which is the same as $O(E\log(V)$).

-For Kruskal's algorithm, using *union-find* to detect cycles, the time is dominated by sorting the edges by weight, which is $O(E\log(E))$ for an efficient sorting algorithm, giving the algorithm the same time complexity as Prim's algorithm.
+For Kruskal's algorithm, if we use *union-find* to detect cycles, the time will be dominated by sorting the edges by weight.
+This is $O(E\log(E))$ for an efficient sorting algorithm, giving the algorithm the same time complexity as Prim's algorithm.

 ::: example
 #### Example: Airlines connecting $N$ airports